 Percutaneous urinary proceduresPercutaneous nephrostomy; Percutaneous nephrostolithotomy; PCNL; Nephrolithotomy

-A percutaneous nephrostomy is the placement of a small, flexible rubber catheter (tube) through your skin into your kidney to drain your urine.
+A percutaneous nephrostomy is the placement of a small, flexible rubber tube ( catheter ) through your skin into your kidney to drain your urine.
+It is inserted through your back or flank.

 Percutaneous nephrostolithotomy (or nephrolithotomy) is the passing of a special medical instrument through your skin into your kidney.
-This is done to get rid of kidney stones.
+This is done to remove kidney stones.

 Most stones pass out of the body on their own through urine.
 When they do not, your doctor may recommend these procedures.